 Other characteristics of the CIBIL score are as follows:

-- A score of 750 or close to 900 is considered excellent
+- A score of 750 or higher is considered excellent.

-- An applicant with a low CIBIL score can apply for a loan; however, he or she will be charged a higher rate of interest on the borrowed amount in comparison to normal credits
+- An applicant with a low CIBIL score may still be eligible for a loan, but will likely face a higher interest rate on the borrowed amount.

 - Make good use of your credit utilisation ratio